Zuricho/ParallelFold/docs/install.md

 This installation guide is for GPU supports CUDA driver version above 11.0

+If you are using CUDA 10.1, you can refer to [installation guide here](./install_cuda10.md)

 ## How to install

 We recommend to install AlphaFold locally, and not using **docker**.